allllright/Data-Structure-and-Algorithm/README.md

 The main purpose of this repository is to serve as a personal record of my progress and learning journey.
 It allows me to document my solutions to various LeetCode questions, providing a comprehensive collection of code implementations for future reference.

 ## License
-The content of this repository is licensed under the MIT License.
+The content of this repository is licensed under the Apache License 2.0.